 Without spoiling, we review the 390 pages Action Horror Novel Sundown (Book 5 from The Books of Jericho Series) by the popular thriller novelist, author, comic writer, filmmaker, podcaster, & wrestler, J.D.
 Oliva!
-Available to reserve from the Kickstarter live until May 11th 2021!!
+Check out the Amazon Page here!!
+(FREE Sample / Look Inside Available)

 Over the years, Jericho thought he’d seen and fought it all—werewolves, wendigos, and doomsday cults—but now he finds himself face-to-face with a vampire.